 If you are promoting your business on a variety of social networks and through email marketing, you’ll want to know where your website traffic is coming from as well as other tracking intelligence.
 Google Analytics is the gold standard for tracking traffic, you just need to convert every link into a tracking link.
 Link shortening services such as bit.ly are great for counting clicks and other metrics, but Google Analytics consolidates your tracking data and features a wealth of metrics too extensive to detail here.
 There are plenty of books, blog posts, and video tutorials that can help you with basic and advanced Google Analytics applications.

-In order to track clicks via Google Analytics, you’ll need to convert links into UTM codes.
-UTM codes essentially add codes or tags to links so that you can trace how traffic is delivered to your website site.
+In order to track clicks via Google Analytics, you’ll need to convert links into UTM codes for tracking URL traffic.
+UTM codes essentially add codes or tags to links so that you can trace how traffic is delivered to your website.
 You probably notice UTM-encoded links all the time.
 They look like this:

 There are many tools and templates for creating codes, and I rely on a Google Chrome extension called Effin Amazing UTM Builder because it is fast and immediately available.
 Plus you can link the extension to your bit.ly account, and thus create the UTM-encoded link and shortened bit.ly link in a single action.
 Another UTM creation option: try Google’s URL Builder.